Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Deriving the local Hilbert space decompositions

 Finally, we project onto the physical Hilbert space by imposing the condition given in Eq.\,\eqref{physical_projection}.
 Since $R$ now labels the eigenvalues of the full constraints $\hat{\mathcal{C}}^{i,j}_{\rho}$, rather than just the field component as in the case of $r$, this projection is again equivalent to fixing $R = 0$.
 The resulting decomposition of the physical Hilbert space is

 where $K$ labels the edge terms that remain after fixing the constraints.
 Correspondingly, the local algebras acting on this physical space take the following form:

-With this decomposition, the local algebras defined above act block-diagonally and cannot distinguish between different $K$ sectors.
+With this decomposition, the local algebras defined above act block-diagonally and cannot mix different $K$ sectors.
 As we discussed in Section \ref{sec:ent_loc}, this structure makes it straightforward to extend the notions of local operations, the operational definition of entanglement, and the LOCC theorem.